 - Leave early, in daylight if possible. - Avoid already flooded areas.
-Do not attempt to cross any stretch of floodwaters. - Do not drive where water is over roads.
+Do not attempt to cross any stretch of floodwaters. - DO NOT drive on roads covered with water.
 Under those floodwaters, the road could already be washed away.
 The rising waters could lift your car and carry it away.
 There may be no available help on site. - Drive carefully; do not travel further than necessary.
 Roads may be jammed or blocked. - Take extra precautions if you are told to evacuate at night.
 Darkness hides the flood dangers.
 If you suddenly find yourself driving through floodwaters and your car stalls, get out immediately and climb to higher ground.
 A stranded automobile could become a coffin. - When you have found a safe refuge, stay put!
 Many people have lost their lives trying to go from one place to another.